franzflasch/leiwand_rv32/README.md

 The CPU is neither size nor performance optimized, but afterall it fits into an iCE40hx8k FPGA, altough not nearly as good as the picorv32 from Clifford Wolf.

 Currently only a subset of the RV32I ISA is implemented.
-The following instructions are currently implemented:
+The following instructions are currently available:

 * lui
 * auipc